Forex Market: Indian rupee rises against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , Forex Market, US Dollar Index, US dollar, Forex, Indian Rupee, Forex Foreign Exchang

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.06% to 109.72.
-Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets, as they offloaded shares worth Rs1,397.51 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.09% to 109.80.
+Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets, as they offloaded shares worth Rs3,260.05 crore.

 Post Your Comments